leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Functional Specifications.md

 ## Risks and assumptions

-The main risk of the project is, not succeding in the creation of a well presentable pixel image containing the needed interval of rubik cubes, as such a software program will be use for the creation of a pixel image, that originate from a real image while considering the fact that one image pixel is the same as one cube pixel.
+The main risk of the project is, not succeeding in the creation of a well presentable pixel image containing the needed interval of rubik cubes, as such a software program will be use for the creation of a pixel image, that originate from a real image while considering the fact that one image pixel is the same as one cube pixel.

+Another risk could be to place the fresco in a place where it would hinder the library's activity or to place it in a place where it would not be visible from the outside.

+About the design of the fresco, an important risk is to create a too colorful fresco, which would be unpleasant to look at.
+The problem of working with Rubik's cubes is that there are only 6 colors and they are very saturated, so we have to be careful about the colors we use.

+The last risk is about the holding of the fresco, we have to be sure that the fresco not fall.

 ## Non-functional specifications